Updated August 2026 · Verified against Canada Economic Development for Quebec Regions (CED) guidelines

 Program Description

 Supports Quebec SMEs and non-profits looking to enter or expand within domestic and international defence supply chains.
 Funds projects that increase production and innovation capacity to serve the Canadian Armed Forces, NATO, or allied nations.
-Part of a $64.9M, three-year temporary initiative running April 2025–March 2028.
+For SMEs, contributions are REPAYABLE and may cover up to 75% of eligible costs; for non-profit organizations, contributions are generally non-repayable and may cover up to 90%.
+Part of a $64.9M, three-year temporary initiative for Quebec launched December 8, 2025.

 Eligibility Requirements